rabbitmq/rabbitmq-website/site/dlx.md

 It is possible to form a cycle of message dead-lettering.
-For instance, this can happen when a queue dead-letters messages to the default exchange without specifiying a dead-letter routing key.
+For instance, this can happen when a queue dead-letters messages to the default exchange without specifying a dead-letter routing key.
 Messages in such cycles (i.e. messages that reach the same queue twice) will be dropped <em>if there was no rejections in the entire cycle</em>.